GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

   ```

-  - Create a certificate that will be used across all nodes and Redis server :
+  - Create a certificate that will be used across all nodes and Redis server:

   ```bash